-After my last post “Dissolving the mirage of pain: If life is an illusion, can we dissolve the illusion when in pain?”, some of you asked how my visit to the vet went.
+After my last post “Dissolving the mirage of pain: If life is an illusion, can we dissolve the illusion when in pain?”, you may be wondering how my visit to the vet went.

 When I tried to befriend the iguana at the waiting room, he bit me!

-The vet carefully examined and treated the wound.
+The vet carefully examined and treated my wound.
 She applied pungent ointments and wrapped a huge bandage around my neck.
-Then my worst fear surfaced when she reached for a big needle.
+Then my worst fear surfaced when she reached for a huge needle.

 I kept wondering why this happened to me.
 What did I do to bring this upon myself?